Eugene Wamalwa: Political life

 The death of his brother and vice president Michael Wamalwa Kijana in 2003 vacated the Saboti MP seat.
 In the following by-elections, Eugene Wamalwa vied for the seat under little known Republican Party of Kenya (RPK).
 The by-election was won by Davies Wafula Nakitare of NARC.

-He again contested the Saboti parliamentary seat on a FordKenya ticket under the PNU umbrella in 2007 and won.
+He again contested the Saboti parliamentary seat on a Ford – Kenya ticket under the PNU umbrella in 2007 and won.
 He showed interest as a candidate in the 2013 presidential elections but later decided to support Musalia Mudavadi under the AMANI Coalition.

-On 17 April 2015, Eugene Wamalwa was nominated as the Cabinet Secretary for Water and Irrigation Services.